 - Upload the full-length audio (.mp3 file) on your podcast hosting platform and distribute to all of the major podcast directories (Spotify, Apple, Google, Stitcher, Podchaser and more)

-- Upload the full-length video podcast episode to YouTube
+- Upload the full-length version as a YouTube podcast

 Want to build a content marketing flywheel?